Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Method

-A walk of length $\ell\in\mathbb{N}$ in a graph $G = (V,E)$ is a sequence of nodes $(v_0,\dots,v_\ell)\in V^{\ell+1}$ with $v_{i-1}v_{i} \in E$ for all $i \in [\ell]$.
-A random walk in a graph is obtained by starting at some initial node $v_0 \in V$ and then iteratively sampling the next node $v_{i+1}$ randomly from the neighbors $N_G(v_i)$ of the current node $v_i$.
-We consider two different random walk strategies: \emph{uniform} and \emph{non-backtracking}.
-The uniform walks are obtained by sampling the next node uniformly from all neighbors:
+A walk $W$ of length $\ell\in\mathbb{N}$ in a graph $G = (V,E)$ is a sequence of nodes $W=(v_0,\dots,v_\ell)\in V^{\ell+1}$ with $v_{i-1}v_{i} \in E$ for all $i \in [\ell]$.
+A random walk in a graph is obtained by starting at some initial node $v_0 \in V$ and iteratively sampling the next node $v_{i+1}$ randomly from the neighbors $N_G(v_i)$ of the current node $v_i$.
+In our main experiments, we choose the next node uniformly among $N_G(v_i)\setminus \{ v_{i-1} \}$, i.e. following a non-backtracking uniform random walk strategy.
+In general, the applied random walk strategy is a hyperparameter of crawl{} and we perform an ablation study on their effectiveness in Section \ref{app:ablation_study}.
+There, we compare uniform random walks with and without backtracking.
+Another common random walk strategy are pq-Walks as used in node2vec \citep{DBLP:conf/kdd/GroverL16}.

-On sparse graphs with nodes of small degree (such as molecules) this walk strategy has a tendency to backtrack often.
-This slows the traversal of the graph and interferes with the discovery of long-range patterns.
-The non-backtracking walk strategy addresses this issue by excluding the previous node from the sampling (unless the degree is one):

-The choice of the walk strategy is a hyperparameter of \crawl{}.
-In our experiments the non-backtracking strategy usually performs better as shown in Section \ref{sec:ablation study}.

-\crawl{} initially samples $m$ random walks $\Omega=\{W_1,\dots,W_m\}$ of length $\ell$ from the input graph $G$.
-The values for $m$ and $\ell$ are not fixed hyperparameters of the model but instead can be chosen at runtime.
-By default, we start one walk at every node, i.e., $m=|V|$.
-We noted that reducing the number of walks during training can help against overfitting and of course is a way to reduce the memory footprint which is important for large graphs.
-If we choose to use fewer random walks, we sample $m=p^\ast\cdot |V|$ starting nodes uniformly at random from the nodes of the graph with chosen probability \(p^\ast\).
-We typically choose $\ell\geq 50$, practically ensuring that each node appears multiple times in the walks.
-For inference, we choose a larger $\ell$ of up to $150$ which improves the predictions.

-While, in theory, every layer of \crawl{} may use different random walks, we sample the random walks once in the beginning of a run and then make use of the same walks in every layer.
-This allows us to increase the number of random walks that each layer may work with as the total number of walks is bounded by the GPU memory.
-This empirically improves stability in training and also the overall performance.